hjoliver/cylc-7-8-sched-comp/README.md

 # Cylc 7 vs 8 Scheduling Comparison

-This page gives an overview of the Cylc 7 and 8 scheduling algorithms, how they affect manual interventions, and what you see in the GUIs.
+This is a conceptual look at the Cylc 7 and 8 scheduling models, how they impact manual interventions and what you see in the GUIs.

-(Many details and edge cases are omitted for clarity).
+(Some details are omitted for clarity).

 Terminology:
-- **task pool:** the subset of all the tasks in the potentially infinite graph that the scheduler currently retains in memory to support its scheduling algorithm
+- **task pool:** the set of tasks in the potentially infinite graph that the scheduler currently holds in memory to support its scheduling algorithm.

 ## Cylc 7 Scheduling Algorithm (simplified)

+A Cylc 7 **task** knows its own prerequisites and its own outputs.
+It does not know what other tasks depend on those outputs.

-Cylc 7 initializes its *task pool* with a *waiting* instance of every task at the first cycle point.
-Those with no prerequisites can submit immediately.
+Cylc 7 initializes its task pool with a *waiting* instance of every task at the first cycle point.
+Tasks with no prerequisites can submit immediately.

-When a task (e.g. `a.1`) submits, the scheduler spawns its next-cycle instance (`a.2`) as *waiting*.

-When a task completes an output, the scheduler matches completed outputs with unsatisfied prerequisites across the task pool to see if other tasks become ready.
+Then, when a task completes an output (e.g. `a.1:succeeded`), the scheduler matches all completed outputs with all unsatisfied prerequisites across the task pool, to see if other tasks become ready.

+Additionally, when a task (e.g. `a.1`) submits, the scheduler spawns its next-cycle instance (e.g. `a.2`) as *waiting*.

 *Succeeded* tasks can only be forgotten when there are no more *waiting* tasks left that could potentially be satisfied by them (roughly, no waiting tasks remaining in the same cycle point, modified by intercycle dependence).
+This makes the task pool quite bloated (roughly, one waiting instance of every task, and all succeeded instances across the range of active cycles must be held in memory).

-*So Cylc 7 evolves the workflow forward by spawning the next-cycle instance of each task at submit time, not by following the graph!
+*Cylc 7 evolves the workflow forward by spawning the next-cycle instance of each task at submit time, not by following the graph!
 The pre-spawned tasks do then run according to the graph, however.*

 Comments:
- - the historical justification for this algorithm is documented elsewhere
-   - briefly, Cylc was originally a self-organising scheduler in which the dependency graph emerged at run time rather then being specified up front
+ - the historical justification for this algorithm, briefly, is that Cylc was originally a self-organising scheduler in which the dependency graph emerged at run time rather then being specified up front
- - it works amazingly well, but has some notable problems resulting from:
+ - this works amazingly well, but there are some problems resulting from:
    - spawning of tasks long before they are needed, and a large task pool
-   - `O(n^2)` (in number of tasks) prerequisite-output matching
+   - `O(n^2)` (in number of tasks) prerequisite-to-output matching
-   - implicit dependence on previous-instance submit
+   - implicit dependence on previous-instance submit, for every task
-   - the non-graph based spawning method, if manually triggering sub-graphs beyond the task pool
+   - the spawn-on-submit model does not perpetuate the flow naturally if you need to manually trigger a sub-graph beyond the main task pool

 ### Cylc 7 Manual Interventions

 In Cylc 7 you can only match and operate on tasks that remain in the task pool.

-However, in clock-limited real-time workflows the bloated Cylc 7 pool makes it likely that "all the tasks" remain in the pool for the current cycle, which makes mass interventions easier than one might expect for this model.
+However, in clock-limited real-time workflows the bloated task pool makes it likely that "all the tasks" remain in the pool for the current cycle, which makes mass interventions easier than one might expect for this model.

-Beyond the task pool you must *insert* tasks before running anything:
+Beyond the task pool you must *insert* tasks back into the pool:
 - to rerun a sub-graph, insert all sub-graph tasks before triggering the first (because Cylc 7 doesn't automatically spawn tasks according to the graph)
 - and the inserted tasks will spawn their next-cycle instances on submit